zapfelr/job-spy-remix/job-spy-remix-prd.md

 ### 1. User Authentication

 - Email/password registration and login using Supabase
-- Simple user profile with basic information: preferred job titles/departments and location -Users can delete their accounts and all associated data
+- Simple user profile with basic information: preferred job departments and location -Users can delete their accounts and all associated data for GDPR/CCPA

 ### 2. Change detection and scraping

 - We centralize scraping of job pages twice daily for all companies on our site
+- The MVP will have approximately 500 companies to start.
+- As a rule, we want to capture every change.
+This means we prioritize having no false negatives, realizing this may result in some false positives.
+False positives are acceptable, but should be minimized where possible.
 - We primarily scrape using simplescraper.io
   - We also scrape using puppeteer/playwright for any sites that simplescraper.io cannot handle
 - We detect changes for:
   - New job listings (additions)
   - Removed job listings (removals)
+    - If a job is removed from the jobs page, it is marked inactive, but users will see it as "removed" to avoid duplicate postings.
+    - If a job with an existing externalId reappears after being marked inactive, it is reactivated by setting status: active.
+This generates an "added" change card, treating it as a new appearance on the job page.
+If the title or location differs from the last active version, a "modified" change card is also generated to reflect the update.
-  - Modified job information (changes to title, location)
+  - Modified job information (changes to title, location).
+This should be an exact string comparison for the title and location.
-- For now, we focus on main job listing page data -- we don't dig into the individual job description details.
+- For now, job descriptions are not scraped or stored for the MVP
-- This change detection acts as the single source of truth for each company's changes -- Retention for these changes is 60 days
+- This change detection acts as the single source of truth for each company's changes
+- Retention for these changes is 90 days
-- URLs that fail to scrape or become inaccessible will be marked as "error" status
+- URLs that fail to scrape or become inaccessible will be marked as "error" status to admins only
-- No retry attempts - for now
-- If a job is removed from the jobs page, it is marked inactive, but users will see it as "removed" to avoid duplicate postings if the job resurfaces
+- One retry attempt automatically.
+After one retry attempt, any URLs in error status will be addressed manually by admin.

 ### 3. Change Cards